libondev/debugger-for-console/README.md

 ### command

-> \> `debugger-for-console.create`: Insert a debug statement after the current line
+> \> `debugger-for-console.create`: Insert after the current line

-> \> `debugger-for-console.before`: Insert a debug statement before the current line
+> \> `debugger-for-console.before`: Insert before the current line

-> \> `debugger-for-console.remove`: Remove all debugger statements
+> \> `debugger-for-console.remove`: Delete all statements

-> \> `debugger-for-console.comment`: Comment all debugger statements
+> \> `debugger-for-console.comment`: Comment all statements

-> \> `debugger-for-console.uncomment`: Uncomment all debugger statements
+> \> `debugger-for-console.uncomment`: Uncomment all statements

-> \> `debugger-for-console.update`: Update the latest workbench configuration.
-(This allows your modifications to take effect immediately without restarting your editor.)
+> \> `debugger-for-console.update`: Use the latest configuration (This allows your modifications to take effect immediately without restarting your editor.)

 > [!IMPORTANT]
 > if you find that the indentation of the statement you created is incorrect, please check the indentation method and size configured in your current file or the whole project.
-The default of the plug-in is: 2 indented spaces.
+The default of the plugin is: 2 indented spaces.

 ## Configuration